Equity shares are integral to the world of investing whether we trade in them or not

-Esops are offered as part of an employee’s compensation.
+ESOPs are offered as part of an employee’s compensation.
 Start-ups, for example, deploy these to work around paying high salaries in the beginning when not flush with funds, and offer a stake instead, in the company’s potential future prosperity.
-For unlisted companies and their employees, Esops get monetised only after listing.
+For unlisted companies and their employees, Esops get monetized only after listing.

-Sweat equity refers to an option similar to Esop.
+Sweat equity refers to an option similar to ESOP.
 Sweat equity shares are given to internal stakeholders of a company to make them part-owners and enjoy profits, apart from drawing a salary.
-However, there are significant differences between Esops and sweat equity shares.
+However, there are significant differences between ESOP and sweat equity shares.

-Both Esop and sweat equity are meant to retain talent because they are often realised after a certain time, after an IPO or a lock-in period.
+Both ESOP and sweat equity is meant to retain talent because they are often realized after a certain time, after an IPO or a lock-in period.
 If we leave the company early, they become redundant.